 - Correlation between the proposed activity and professional development of the applicant.

 - Where applicable, a connection between the proposed activity and other effort(s) on the part of the applicant to develop, maintain, and/or refresh her/his professional skills (e.g., the proposal can be part of a larger professional development plan).

 - Favorable consideration will be given to those activities that will benefit overseas communities under COM authority through provision of services that are otherwise not readily available and/or are in great demand.

-- Proposals from applicants residing at Historically Difficult to Staff (HDS) posts and Special Incentive Posts (SIP) (see section below) will receive favorable consideration as will proposals from posts where no Bilateral Work Agreement or de facto work arrangement are in place.
+- Proposals from applicants residing at Historically Difficult to Staff (HDS) posts and Special Incentive Posts (SIP) will receive favorable consideration as will proposals from posts where no are in place.
 A list of HDS and SIP posts is below.

 The activities of PDF selectees must commence and be completed during the fellowship program period, i.e., on or after August 1 and conclude no later than July 31, of the following year.
 There will be no extensions and no exceptions to this requirement.
-At the end of their project, selectees must submit a project report describing program activities and accomplishments.
-Additionally, selectees must provide a financial report with detailed accounting of the project and related expenses corresponding to the approved items.
+At the end of their project, selectees must submit a complete PDF reimbursement package, with all required documentation to include an Automated Clearing House (ACH) vendor form, a financial worksheet with detailed accounting of the approved project and related expenses, receipts for the incurred expenses, and proof/certificate of completion for each completed PDF activity.
+The complete PDF reimbursement package must be submitted by July 31 of that program year in order to be eligible for reimbursement.
+Additionally, selectees should complete a short survey describing program activities and accomplishments.
 Selectees will receive specific instructions on project completion requirements after acceptance of their PDF.